lj020326/ansible-datacenter/docs/ansible-group-priority/README.md

 host2                      : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-While the ini inventory is as expected, the yaml inventory does not result as expected since the host2 did not appear with the 'test' variable set to 'cluster'.
+While the INI inventory is as expected, the YAML inventory does not result as expected since the host2 did not appear with the 'test' variable set to 'cluster'.

 ### TODO
 Need to understand why group_by works for the INI but does not work for the YAML based inventory.